rust-lang/rfcs/text/3692-feature-unification.md

 ### Dependency version unification

-Unlike feature unification, dependency versions are alwayd unified across the entire workspace, making `Cargo.lock` the same regardless of which package you select or how you build.
+Unlike feature unification, dependency versions are always unified across the entire workspace, making `Cargo.lock` the same regardless of which package you select or how you build.